 Board charter and responsibilities

-The Board has a formal charter which:
+The Board has adopted a formal charter which has been implemented to:

 Key responsibilities in terms of the charter include the following:

 - ensuring that the Board’s composition incorporates the necessary skills and experience;

 - the annual appointment and evaluation of the Chief Executive Officer and the Chief Financial Officer;

 - addressing all aspects that are of a strategic or material nature or that can impact the reputation of Remgro;

 - directing the ethical standards, strategy and operations of the Group to build a sustainable business, while considering the short- and long-term impact of the Group’s strategy on the economy, society and the environment;

 - monitoring compliance with laws and regulations and codes of best business practice;